 I made this one morning when the asparagus in the fridge was calling my name and I was waiting for my nephew Jake to come for a cooking day, (probably unconsciously inspired by my favorite Baked Eggs with Mushrooms and Parmesan.)
 Then I made it again the next day to write down the exact times so I could share it here.
 Jake and I both loved this; hope you enjoy!

-Asparagus is available for most of the year now, but in the spring when the really good asparagus is available is the perfect time to make this.
-And of course, this is my Meatless Monday offering for the week and if you're a big asparagus fan like I am I'm betting you'll enjoy this for breakfast, lunch, or dinner.
+Asparagus is available for most of the year now, but spring when the really good asparagus is abundant is the perfect time to make this.
+And of course, this is my Meatless Monday offering for the week and if you’re a big asparagus fan like I am I’m betting you’ll enjoy this for breakfast, lunch, or dinner.

 Break each egg into a small bowl and let eggs come to room temperature while you preheat the oven and spray two gratin dishes with non-stick cooking spray or olive oil.
 (Having the eggs at room temperature is VERY important.)

 Cut 8 pieces of asparagus into small bite-sized pieces and arrange half in each gratin dish.
 Drizzle asparagus with about 1 teaspoon of olive oil, season with a little salt and fresh ground black pepper, and put the asparagus in the oven and roast for exactly 10 minutes.